 Thanks to its smaller motor, a stick vacuum is thinner and far more lightweight than its upright and canister cousins.
-Stick vacs, as the name implies, also have a longer reach than handheld models, letting them get under furniture with ease to clean floors or reach cobwebs in the corners of your ceilings.
-What’s more, some sticks are designed to convert into handheld vacuums, giving you the best of both worlds.
-But these skinny minis might not be able to handle heavy-duty floor cleaning needs.
-So read on to learn whether the best stick vacuum can really help around your house—and which top-rated model might meet your needs.
+Stick vacs, as the name implies, also have a longer reach than handheld models, allowing them to get under furniture with ease and reach cobwebs in corners.
+What’s more, some sticks are designed to convert into handheld models, and there are cordless vacuum options as well.

 Size Versus Strength

-Instead of a bulky bag or canister, stick vacuums feature a tube or cup to hold debris that’s only about four inches in diameter.
-Being so compact makes them easy to store, a boon to anyone with limited supply closet space.
+Instead of a bulky bag or canister, stick vacuums feature a tube or cup that’s only about 4 inches in diameter to hold debris.
+Being so compact makes these models easy to store, a boon to anyone with limited supply closet space.
 But their small motors simply can’t deliver the power of full-size vacuums.
-A few swipes of a stick vac can clean dirt and debris from hardwood, concrete, and tile, and a bristled rolling brush can help it handle low-traffic carpet with a pile no higher than a quarter-inch.
-Skip the stick if you’ve got thick, shaggy carpet to clean or floors soiled by a lot of heavy use, though—it just won’t have enough juice to get the job done.
+A few swipes of a stick vac can clean dirt and debris from hardwood, concrete, and tile, and a bristled rolling brush can help it handle low-traffic carpet with pile no higher than a quarter inch.
+Skip the stick if you’ve got thick, shaggy carpet or floors soiled by a lot of heavy use—it just won’t have enough juice for optimal cleaning performance.

 Cord Versus Cordless